robertdebock/learn-terraform/BASIC/build-infrastructure-scale-set.md

 ## Explanation

 A scale set allow you to treat a set of machines as one resource.
-Typically a loadbalancer sends traffic to healthy members of a scale set.
+Typically a load balancer sends traffic to healthy members of a scale set.

 A scaleset is easier to maintain than individual VM's, for example; a single number (`instances`) can scale up (or down) the amount of machines in a scale set.